Death Valley National Park

 What is the weather like in Death Valley in January?
 In January, the average high temperature is almost the same as in December - a still enjoyable 66.9°F (19.4°C).
 In Death Valley National Park, in January, the average low temperature is 39.9°F (4.4°C).
 In Death Valley National Park, in January, during 3 rainfall days, 0.39" (9.9mm) of precipitation is typically accumulated.
 Throughout the year, in Death Valley National Park, California, there are 20 rainfall days, and 2.36" (60mm) of precipitation is accumulated.
 Though the weather is almost desert-delightful during this month, you should dress for UV protection during the middle of the day if you are outside working.

+Is a vehicle required for this residency?
 Yes, absolutely.
 Artists must have their own transportation for the month of the residency.
 This is the largest park in the continental US.

 Will I need to rent a car?
 Yes.
 As above, Death Valley is very isolated and you need to be inspired by places you can only get with a car or truck.